Paris: Cycling

-There are 440 km of cycle paths and routes in Paris.
-These include piste cyclable, bike lanes separated from other traffic by physical barriers, and bande cyclable, a bicycle lane denoted by a painted path on the road).
+As of 2025 there were 1565 km of cycle paths and routes in Paris.
+These include piste cyclable, bike lanes separated from other traffic by physical barriers, and bande cyclable, a bicycle lane denoted by a painted path on the road.
 Some 29 km of specially marked bus lanes are free for use by cyclists, with a protective barrier against encroachments from vehicles.
 Cyclists have the right to ride in both directions on certain one-way streets.
 Paris has a bike sharing system called Vélib' with more than 20,000 public bicycles distributed at 1,800 parking stations.

 Electricity

-Electricity is provided to Paris through a peripheral grid, fed by multiple sources.
 In 2012, around 50% of electricity generated in the Île-de-France came from cogeneration energy plants.
-Other energy sources included thermal power (35%), waste incineration (9% – with cogeneration plants, these provide the city with heat as well), methane gas (5%), hydraulics (1%), solar power (0.1%), and a negligible amount of wind power.
+Other energy sources included thermal power (35%), waste incineration (9% – with cogeneration plants, these provide the city with heat as well), methane gas (5%), hydraulics (1%), and solar power (0.1%).
 A quarter of the city's district heating is to come from a plant in Saint-Ouen-sur-Seine, burning a 50/50-mix of coal and wood pellets.